TechFanTheo/browserprivacy.org/results/First tests Jan 27/readme.md

 Brave :
 Followed PrivacyGuides Hardening.
 Interrestingly I had to refresh the test page twice when running on hardened brave.If I didn't the test was just stuck.

 Firefox : followed Privacy Guide.
 Plus Duckduckgo as search engine.
+Disabled Sponsored Shortcuts.